Richard Griffiths: Personal life

 Griffiths met Heather Gibson in 1973 and they married in 1980.
 They had no children.
 Griffiths was awarded an honorary degree from Teesside University in 2006 and was appointed an Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.

 He was the godfather of comedian Jack Whitehall.

-Death

-Griffiths died aged 65 at University Hospital Coventry on 28 March 2013 after complications following heart surgery.
+Griffiths died aged 65 in Coventry, West Midlands on 28 March 2013 after complications following heart surgery.